EitanBakirov/music-recommendation-system/README.md

 # Music Recommendation System: Enhancing User Listening Experience

-This repository contains the code and documentation for a **Music Recommendation System** project developed as part of a machine learning and deep learning course.
-The project explores multiple models for recommending songs based on user preferences and item features.
-The goal is to recommend the top 10 songs to users based on their listening history and other relevant data.
+The aim of the project is to develop a system that suggests the top 10 songs to users based on their musical preferences and listening history.
+By leveraging machine learning models and user-item data, the project explores methods to deliver personalized song recommendations effectively.

 Link to Project - [Colab](https://github.com/EitanBakirov/advanced-ml-dl-course/blob/main/final-project/recommendation-system-project-group-4-enhanced.ipynb) (click on the "Open in Colab" at the top of the file to run the project)